gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 ## 2. MOLUSCE Plugin Installation

-Open QGIS application and create new empty project.
+Open the QGIS application and create a new empty project.
 In the menu bar, click the
-    **_Plugins_** tab and click on **_Manage and Install Plugins_** option to open **_Plugins_** window as shown in Figure below.
+    **_Plugins_** tab and click on the **_Manage and Install Plugins_** option to open the **_Plugins_** window, as shown in Figure below.

   <img width="415" alt="image" src="https://github.com/user-attachments/assets/e0e12430-4ae6-49ac-9fc9-1ebfca4cb9fa" />

-Search plugin by writing MOLUSCE keyword in search bar.
+Search the plugin by writing the MOLUSCE keyword in the search bar.
 Then, select MOLUSCE
-    and click **_Install plugin_** button to install the plugin.
+    and click the **_Install plugin_** button to install the plugin.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/093074c3-7cae-4aff-a9c8-7c209951c0be" />

-After the successful installation of plugin, you would be able to see the **_MOLUSCE_** option listed in the Raster menu.
+After the successful installation of the plugin, you will be able to see the **_MOLUSCE_** option listed in the Raster menu.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/b181315d-eab4-45d1-9914-5880bbdc5695" />

 ## 3. Study Area Selection
 a.
-First of all, select the area where you would like to carry out case study.
-The extent of study area could be at national, regional, municipal, ward or any spatial unit depending upon requirements.
+First, select the area where you would like to conduct a case study.
+The extent of the study area could be at national, regional, municipal, ward or any spatial unit, depending upon requirements.

 b.
-In this case study, Ben Cat district of Vietnam was chosen.
-The district level administrative layer in shapefile format was downloaded from OpenDevelopment Mekong data portal (link).
+In this case study, the Ben Cat district of Vietnam was chosen.
+The district-level administrative layer in shapefile format was downloaded from the OpenDevelopment Mekong data portal (link).

 c.
-Layer was loaded in QGIS and only the BenCat district was exported.
+The layer was loaded in QGIS and only the BenCat district was exported.

 d.
-As projected coordinate system is preferred, it is essential to know to the UTM zone of the selected study area.
+As a projected coordinate system is preferred, it is essential to know the UTM zone of the selected study area.
 To find the UTM zone, use the link1 or link2.

 e.
 The Ben Cat district lies in WGS UTM zone 48N (EPSG: 32648).
-Hence, the layer was projected using Reproject Layer tool.
+Hence, the layer was projected using the Reproject Layer tool.

 - Find the UTM zone using this link1 or link
-- Find and open the “Reproject Layer” tool from processing toolbox
+- Find and open the “Reproject Layer” tool from the processing toolbox

   <img width="225" alt="image" src="https://github.com/user-attachments/assets/8a1cc659-5cb7-4ed2-94f9-0ec638d1c8c6" />